Vernon Ah Kee<br/>

 NGV Courses

-Content of the four-week course will be translated into a self-guided online course, accessed via the NGV’s online learning platform, featuring pre-recorded videos and readings that participants can work through at their own pace.
+Content can be accessed via the NGV’s online learning platform from the comfort of your home, featuring pre-recorded videos and readings that participants can work through at their own pace.